KNOW NATURE AND KEEP IT WORTH KNOWING

 Design by Lee Brinkman, October 2022

-First Wednesday of the month, 7:00 pm, in the Emerald Room at The Schubert Centre for Seniors, 30th Ave., in downtown Vernon.
+NONC monthly meetings are held in the Emerald Room at The Schubert Centre for Seniors, 30th Ave., in downtown Vernon.
+No entry fee.
+Members and non-members welcome.
+Coffee and cookies served!

 SATURDAY NATURE WALKS